gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+One last thing about request builders:

 WarpDrive also provides utilities to help with common request patterns.

-For example, here is the builder for the request made by our "Completed" filter.
+* For example, here is the builder for the request made by our "Completed" filter.

-It looks the same as our `getAllTodos` builder, except it adds a `filter[completed]=true` query parameter to the URL.
+It looks the same as our `getAllTodos` builder...

+* except it adds a query parameter to the URL to filter.

 This allows us to fetch only the completed todos.
 -->

 ---
 layout: section
-title: 'Episode 4: "Schemas - The DNA of Your Data"'
+title: 'Episode 4: "Schemas - The Universal Translator"'
 ---

 # Episode 4